umairabbbasi1997/LitePlayApps/README.md

 Privacy Policy for Internet Speed Meter App

-Last Updated: [Date]
+Last Updated: 9/10/23

 1. Introduction

-This Privacy Policy explains how [Your Company Name] ("we," "us," or "our") handles user information when you use our Internet Speed Meter app (the "App").
+This Privacy Policy explains how Lite Play Apps we handles user information when you use our Internet Speed Meter app (the "App").
 We are committed to protecting your privacy and ensuring transparency in how we handle data, even if we do not collect any personal information.

 2. Data Collection